Simplicity to Know Yourself

 Your purpose is to know yourself, to be honest in your heart and your mind; to learn, grow, and change into the person you were intended to be from the beginning.
-Know you were made to become a Masterpiece in the image of love, therefore you are worthy of being loved … love yourself; then you are more open to receiving and giving to others, honoring who they are without them needing to qualify or justify themselves.
+Know you were originally made as a Masterpiece in the image of love, therefore you are worthy of being loved … love yourself; then you are more open to receiving and giving to others, honoring who they are without them needing to qualify or justify themselves.
 Your personal responsibility for yourself comes with rules that serve your safety and wholeness with confidence to raise the vibration of who you are each day so that you can freely give the same consideration of honor and respect to others.

 Think about it as a gift that you give to someone.
 You learn about yourself with understanding and wisdom, then contribute to others around you.
 Once the gift is given, what they do with it is only up to that person who receives the gift.
 Once given, it is no longer a reflection of you but a reflection of where they are in heart and mind.
 This is an important aspect to remind yourself, since even the gift of words can be misconstrued and mistreated.
 When you learn your own heart and mind and know you have done your best, it’s out of your hands and no longer your concern.
 This brings you true peace that passes all understanding.

 As a coach/mentor, this is an ongoing conversation with clients acknowledging the need and sharing ways to rise above the affected layers of one’s spirit.
 When you intentionally take it seriously as owning your journey, you begin to heal yourself and understand more of your life purpose.
-This leads to deeper understanding of yourself and others, and then honoring each other for who you truly are — made in the image of an eternal Supreme Spirit, a reflection of love from God.
+This leads to deeper understanding of yourself and others, and then honoring each other for who you truly are — made in the image of an eternal Supreme Spirit, a reflection of love, compassion, and grace from God.
 This is also the process of being perfected here, in this life.
 We will never be perfect or finished with the task of being perfected until we move on through the portal to the other side, nevertheless, we already have access to everything in our spirit to being perfected daily.